xingorg1/xingorg1Note/docs/hobby/english/englishThinking/englishThinking006.md

 Number six is a quick one, I think number six, `hint` number six, I have is just to train responses to common questions.

 Train responses to common questions.
 So for example, a very common question in English is, "hey, how are you?".
-You should know how to answer this question, just have a ``default response``, "Hey, how are you?", "I'm good!".
+You should know how to answer this question, just have a default response, "Hey, how are you?", "I'm good!".

 If it takes you a lone time to answer the question "Hey, how are you?", you need to practice, I think that's a pretty good ``indicator``.